 Everyone always wants to know what the must visited places in the state.
 For Alabama, we think those are Sloss Fright Furnace, Atrox Factory, Arx Mortis, Disturbia, and the Insanitarium.
 We didn’t do any scientific study to arrive at those names.
 And it doesn’t mean that other Alabama houses aren’t worth visiting.
 In fact, if you disagree, we’d be thrilled to hear from you.
 Let us know who we have on that aren’t worthy and who we have left off which should make the cut.
 We’ll check them out again!
 We have chosen Sloss Fright Furnace as the #1 Haunted House in Alabama for 2013.
 This is based on the number of Facebook “likes”.
-Check out America’s Top 100 Haunted Houses for 2013.
+Check out America’s Top 100 Haunted Houses.

 Sloss Fright Furnace – Birmingham, Alabama

 Haunted House of Horrors – Courtland, Alabama